gitlabhq/gitlabhq/doc/administration/pages/index.md

 1. [Reconfigure GitLab][reconfigure]

----

-**Source installations:**

-1. Install the Pages daemon:

-    ```
-    cd /home/git
-    sudo -u git -H git clone https://gitlab.com/gitlab-org/gitlab-pages.git
-    cd gitlab-pages
-    sudo -u git -H git checkout v0.2.4
-    sudo -u git -H make
-    ```

-1. Go to the GitLab installation directory:

-     ```bash
-     cd /home/git/gitlab
-     ```

-1. Edit `gitlab.yml` and under the `pages` setting, set `enabled` to `true` and the `host` to the FQDN under which GitLab Pages will be served:

-     ```yaml
-     ## GitLab Pages
-     pages:
-       enabled: true
-       # The location where pages are stored (default: shared/pages).
-       # path: shared/pages

-       host: example.io
-       port: 80
-       https: false
-     ```

-1. Copy the `gitlab-pages-ssl` Nginx configuration file:

-    ```bash
-    sudo cp lib/support/nginx/gitlab-pages-ssl /etc/nginx/sites-available/gitlab-pages-ssl.conf
-    sudo ln -sf /etc/nginx/sites-{available,enabled}/gitlab-pages-ssl.conf
-    ```

-      Replace `gitlab-pages-ssl` with `gitlab-pages` if you are not using SSL.

-1. Restart NGINX
-1. [Restart GitLab][restart]

-## Set maximum pages size

-The maximum size of the unpacked archive per project can be configured in the Admin area under the Application settings in the **Maximum size of pages (MB)**.
-The default is 100MB.

 ## Change storage path

 Follow the steps below to change the default path where GitLab Pages' contents are stored.

-**Omnibus installations:**

 1. Pages are stored by default in `/var/opt/gitlab/gitlab-rails/shared/pages`.
    If you wish to store them in another location you must set it up in